-The results of the evaluation of the performance of each applicable Non-Executive Director arising from the questionnaires were provided by PricewaterhouseCoopers to the Chairman.
-A private meeting was held between the Chairman and each Non-Executive Director to review his performance evaluation.
+The results of the evaluation of each Non-Executive Director arising from the questionnaires and interviews were provided by the consultant to the Chairman.
+The Chairman shared and discussed their respective performance evaluations with each Non-Executive Director.
+The Board reviewed the results of the Chairman's evaluation in his absence.

 Non-Executive Directors are appointed for an unspecified term, but are subject to election by shareholders at the first general meeting after their initial appointment by the Board.
-No Director (other than the Chief Executive Officer) may serve for more than three years without being reelected by shareholders.
+No Director (other than the Chief Executive Officer) may serve for more than three years without being re-elected by shareholders.
 Re-appointment is not automatic.
 The Board reviews whether retiring Directors should stand for re-election, having regard to their performance, the outcome of their evaluation as outlined above and the contribution of their individual skills and experience to the desired overall composition of the Board and the Board's skills matrix (see Section 2.2).